robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 * try_gen_sample.py
  * An experimental script to generate the canvass map data

+* query_cache.py
+ * query the MongoDB with specified mapkey, level and side info

+* import_data.sh
+ * data importer script to import data into MongoDB

 * Makefile
  * Makefile, only make clean is available.